El Camino Central Forum banner

 Reactions: 78 Elk

-Discussion Starter · #486 ·
+Discussion starter · #486 ·

 Been super busy with travel recently and no time to work on the car.
 It is in the garage and ready for some winter projects as the cold sets in.
 I noticed that I made the NECOA 2023 Southwest Region calendar for the month of June.
 That is pretty cool.
 No one even notified me that my car was selected.
 That was weird.
 I bought a bunch of calendars to share with the family.